executors/executors/README.md

 opt in to new customization points as they are standardized.
 Due to their adaptability, an executor will be future-proof to new customization points.

+## Executor type traits

+In order to help programmers define their own ad hoc requirements for executor types, our design provides a set of executor type traits for introspecting the properties of executors at compile time.
+These fine-grained type traits detect characteristics such as native support for executor operations as well as compatibility between an executor type and an executor customization point.

+For example, for an execution function such as `execute`, the executor supports the following traits:

+* `has_execute_member<X>` and `has_execute_member_v<X>`, to detect the presence
+of a member named `execute` that satisfies the corresponding syntactic requirements.
+* `has_execute_free_function<X>` and `has_execute_free_function_v<X>`, to
+detect the presence of a free function named `execute`, accepting the executor as the initial parameter, and that satisfies the corresponding syntactic requirements.
+* `can_execute<X>` and `can_execute_v<X>`, to determine whether the
+corresponding customization point is well-formed for the executor.

+Programmers may employ these type traits at software boundaries to define requirements for executor composition as well as reject types of executors which are known to be incompatible.

+These traits may also be used to determine which implementation strategy will be used by a customization point.
+That is, whether the customization support can use native support (via member or free function) or an adaptation.
+If a particular customization point's adaptation is inefficient when implementing some higher level algorithm, the trait may be used to select an alternative algorithm implementation not based on that customization point.

+While these traits are not strictly required by this proposal -- we may employ SFINAE to detect the presence of members or free functions -- correctly detecting adherence to the syntactic requirements is complex.
+Therefore these traits are included to simplify feature detection for programmers, as well as reducing the verbosity of this proposal's wording.

 ## Executor Categories

 Our design organizes executors into *executor